MafiaCoconut/Monstrino/monstrino-docs/dev-notes/decisions/domain-model/adr-dm-001.md

 sidebar_label: "DM-001: Domain DB Schemas"
 sidebar_position: 1
 tags: [domain-model, database, schemas, organization]
+description: "Structures the PostgreSQL database into domain-scoped schemas to reduce namespace pollution and clarify which tables belong to which part of the system."
 ---

 # ADR-DM-001 — Structure Database by Domain Schemas